jyluo-benchmarks/silver-bars-marketplace/readme.md

 ));
 ```

-To simplify this further, I've created a simple DSL which you can see being used in the automated tests:
+To simplify this further, I've created a simple DSL which you can [see being used in the automated tests](https://github.com/jan-molak/silver-bars-marketplace/blob/master/src/test/java/com/silverbars/LiveOrderBoardTest.java#L33):

 ```java
 board.register(buy(kg(3.5), £(306), Alice));
 ```

-The tiny DSL helps to highlight the important details of the tests and avoid most of the boilerplate code.
+[This tiny DSL](https://github.com/jan-molak/silver-bars-marketplace/tree/master/src/test/java/com/silverbars/support) helps to highlight the important details of the tests and avoid most of the boilerplate code.

 _**Side note 1**: The `£(amount)` function is an alias for `PricePerKg.of(GBP, amount)`, which makes
 the test easier to read, but to be useful requires the developers working with such code to be able to use